- Fast, smooth scrolling and zooming. Explore your genome with unparalleled speed.

 - Scales easily to multi-gigabase genomes and deep-coverage sequencing.

-- Supports GFF3, BED, FASTA, Wiggle, BigWig, BAM, VCF (with tabix), REST, and more.
-BAM, BigWig, and VCF data are displayed directly from chunks of the compressed binary files, no conversion needed.
+- Supports GFF3, BED, FASTA, Wiggle, BigWig, BAM, CRAM, VCF (with either .tbi or .idx index), REST, and more.
+BAM, BigBed, BigWig, and VCF data are displayed directly from chunks of the compressed binary files, no conversion needed.

 - Includes an optional “faceted” track selector (see demo) suitable for large installations with thousands of tracks.

 - Very light server resource requirements.
-In fact, JBrowse has no back-end server code, just tools for formatting data files to be read directly over HTTP.
-Serve huge datasets from a single low-cost cloud instance.
+In fact, JBrowse has no back-end server code, it just reads chunks of files directly over HTTP using byte-range requests.
+You can serve huge datasets from a single low-cost cloud instance.

 The latest release of JBrowse is tested to work with the following web browsers: